dku-plant-futures/dku-plant-futures.github.io/_posts/2024-08-31-how-not-to-die-chapter-01.markdown

 ---

-# 📖 Chapter 1 Summary
+# 📖 How Not to Die --- Chapter 1 Summary

 This chapter takes on heart disease, the top killer in America, claiming nearly 400,000 lives each year. 😢 But here’s the good news: Dr. Michael Greger reveals that heart disease is mostly preventable—and even reversible—when you eat the right foods! 🥦🍎